Securely Aggregated Coded Matrix Inversion: Introduction and Related Work

 In the proposed CMIM framework, the objective is to design an \textit{encoding-decoding pair} $(\Gbt,\Dbt_\I)$ for which $\Dbt_\I\Gbt_\I=\Ib_N$, for all $\I\subsetneq\N_n$ of size $k$.
 The essential reason for requiring this condition, as opposed to that of GC, is that the empirical gradient of a given dataset is the sum of each individual gradients, while in our scenario if the columns of $\widehat{\Ab^{-1}}$ are summed; they cannot then be recovered.

-The state-of-the art CC framework is LCC, which is used to compute arbitrary multivariate polynomials of a given dataset \cite{YSRKSA18,SMA21}.
+The state-of-the art CC framework is LCC, which is used to compute arbitrary multivariate polynomials of a given dataset \cite{YSRKSA18}; and has since been considered in various settings \cite{SHPN20,FC19b,SMA21,SLMA21,ZL22}.
 This approach is based on Lagrange interpolation, and it achieves the optimal trade-off between resiliency, security, and privacy.
 The problem we are considering is not a multivariate polynomial in terms of $\Ab$.
 To securely communicate $\Ab$ to the workers, we encode it through Lagrange interpolation.
 Though similar ideas appear in LCC, the purpose and application of the interpolation is different.
-Furthermore, LCC is a \textit{point-based} approach \cite{KD22} and requires additional interpolation and linear combination steps after the decoding takes place.
+Furthermore, LCC is a \textit{point-based} approach and requires additional interpolation and linear combination steps after the decoding takes place, while ours is a \textit{coefficient-based} CCM \cite{KD22}.

 Recall that the workers in the CMIM must compute blocks of $\widehat{\Ab^{-1}}$.
 Once they complete their computations, they encode them by computing a linear combination with coefficients determined by a sparsest-balanced MDS generator matrix.
 Referring to the advantages claimed for CMIM in Section \ref{intro}, working with MDS generator matrices allows us to meet points (i) and (ii), while $\brs$ generator matrices also helps us satisfy (iii).
 Once the recovery threshold is met, the coordinator can recover the approximation $\widehat{\Ab^{-1}}$.
 The structure of sparsest-balanced generator matrices is also leveraged to optimally allocate tasks to the workers, while linear encoding is what allows minimal communication load from the workers to the master.
 Security against eavesdroppers is guaranteed by encoding the local data through a modified Lagrange interpolation polynomial, before it is shared by the clients.
 This CMIM also extends to approximating $\Ab^{\dagger}$ \cite{CPH22a}.